lxhq/BRAVO/README.md

 # BRAVO
 Biased Locking for Reader-Writer Locks

-This if a test for BRAVO and pfq rwlock
+This is a test for BRAVO and pfq rwlock